Harry Potter Prefects Ranked: From Useless To Godlike

 He even had clout with Cornelius Fudge, Minister of Magic.
 Lucius’ continuous gifts to important institutions were bribes to Fudge for classified information, delaying legislation, and obtaining undeserved incentives and acknowledgment.

 He ruthlessly used eleven-year-old Ginevra Weasley in an attempt to undermine her father in the Ministry and depose Albus Dumbledore as Headmaster of Hogwarts.
-If Harry Potter had not interfered, this effort would have resulted in her demise.
+This effort would have resulted in her demise if Harry Potter had not interfered.

 9. Pansy Parkinson